“Let’s go to the beach,” and protect yourself from the “levante”

 Playa de la Aceitera

-In Barbate, on the beach of the Trafalgar lighthouse, "el faro de Trafalgar", where Napoleon's French troops (without Napoleon, holed up in Ulm) lost the famous battle against the English.
+In Barbate, on the beach at the Trafalgar Lighthouse, “el faro de Trafalgar,” where Napoleon’s French troops (without Napoleon, who was holed up in Ulm) lost the famous battle against the English.

-When the "levante" blows on this beach, you can literally fly away.
-The only solution is to take refuge at the foot of the lighthouse, also known as the "tómbolo".
-The Cap de Trafalgar serves as a natural barrier for holidaymakers who don't want to lose hours of sea time despite the wind.
+When the “levante” wind blows on this beach, you can literally be blown away.
+The only solution is to take shelter at the base of the lighthouse, also known as the “tómbolo.”
+Cape Trafalgar serves as a natural barrier for vacationers who don’t want to miss out on hours of swimming despite the wind.

-Please note that the beach is divided into two zones.
-The area right next to the lighthouse is to be avoided.
-Known as Playa de Los Blancos, this is one of the most dangerous beaches , where strong currents prohibit all swimming.
+Please note, the beach is divided into two areas.
+The area right next to the lighthouse should be avoided.
+Known as Playa de Los Blancos, it is one of the most dangerous beaches , where strong currents make swimming impossible.
 A sign warns the uninitiated.

 The second area, Playa de la Aceitera, is wide and pleasant.
 Swimming is safe and perfect for families.